0NullBit0/NullTrace-Injector/README.md

 # NullTrace-Android-Injector
 Inject libraries shared libraries on any process

+SUCCESSFULL EMULATOR INJECTIONS tested on bluestacks android 9 and 11

 Building:
-have ndk-build as env variable and do
+have ndk-build as env variable be in root dir and do
 ```
 ndk-build
 ```

 Running:
 ```